 But despite that, I feel like I’m multitasking more and seeing it happen more and more often.
-In my colleagues and friends I think it’s because we are adding more into our lives – side hustles, family commitments – and not taking anything out.
-That isn’t going to change any time soon, so we’re a generation facing decreasing brain power as a result of multitasking.
+In my colleagues and friends I think it’s because we are adding more to our lives – side hustles, family commitments – and not taking anything out.
+That isn’t going to change anytime soon, so we’re a generation facing decreasing brain power as a result of multitasking.

 Note to self: Try to slow down and do less at the same time in 2016.

 More and more project managers and team leaders will be working with part-time team members or people who just aren’t reliably around day after day throughout the year.
 Some of this is due to working on multiple projects and not being able to commit to working on your stuff all the time.
 Some of it is due to a shift in culture.